 To calculate your debt-to-income ratio, add up your recurring monthly debt obligations, such as your minimum credit card payments, student loan payments, car payments, housing payments (rent or mortgage), child support, alimony and personal loan payments.
 Divide this number by your monthly pre-tax income.
 When a lender calculates your debt-to-income ratio, it will look at your present debt and your future debt that includes your potential mortgage debt burden.

 The debt-to-income ratio gives lenders an idea of how you’re managing your debt.
 It also allows them to predict whether you’ll be able to pay your mortgage bills.
 Typically, no single monthly debt should be greater than 28% of your monthly income.
 And when all of your debt payments are combined, they should not be greater than 36%.
 However, as we stated earlier, you could get a mortgage with a higher debt-to-income ratio (read more in the section below).

 Maximum Debt-to-Income Ratio for Mortgages

-Currently, the maximum debt-to-income ratio that a homebuyer can have is 43% if he or she wants to take out a qualified mortgage.
-Qualified mortgages are home loans with certain features that ensure that buyers can pay back their loans.
+Qualified mortgages are home loans with certain features that ensure buyers can pay back their loans.
 For example, qualified mortgages don’t have excessive fees.
 And they help borrowers avoid loan products – like negatively amortizing loans – that could leave them vulnerable to financial distress.

 Banks want to lend money to homebuyers with low debt-to-income ratios.
 Any ratio higher than 43% suggests that a buyer could be a risky borrower.
 To a lender, someone with a high debt-to-income ratio can’t afford to take on any additional debt.
 And if the borrower defaults on his mortgage loan, the lender could lose money.

 Ideal Debt-to-Income Ratio for Mortgages

-While 43% is the highest debt-to-income ratio that a homebuyer can have, buyers can benefit from having lower ratios.
+While 43% is the maximum debt-to-income ratio set by FHA guidelines for homebuyers, you could benefit from having a lower ratio.
 The ideal debt-to-income ratio for aspiring homeowners is at or below 36%.

 Of course the lower your debt-to-income ratio, the better.
 Borrowers with low debt-to-income ratios have a good chance of qualifying for low mortgage rates.